You are here

 The TGA has been continuously monitoring the emerging scientific literature in this area and working cooperatively with international regulatory agencies to ensure that appropriate regulatory action is undertaken if any unacceptable risk of harm/toxicity is identified.

-Several in vitro and in vivo studies using both animal and human skin have shown that these NPs do not penetrate the underlying layers of skin, with penetration limited to the stratum corneum.
-This suggests that systemic absorption is unlikely.
+The majority of in vitro studies (using both animal and human skin) and in vivo studies have shown that both ZnO and TiO2 NPs either do not penetrate or minimally penetrate the stratum corneum and underlying layers of skin.
+This suggests that systemic absorption, hence toxicity, is highly unlikely.

-In conclusion, on current evidence, neither TiO2 nor ZnO NPs are likely to cause harm when used as ingredients in sunscreens.
+In conclusion, on current evidence, neither TiO2 nor ZnO NPs are likely to cause harm when used as ingredients in sunscreens and when sunscreens are used as directed.

 In the USA, patents on TiO2 and ZnO NPs were filed in the 1980s (Wang & Tooley 2011), although in Australia the use of TiO2 and ZnO NPs in sunscreens began later.
 These NPs are particularly useful in sunscreens because of their intrinsic ability to filter ultraviolet (UV)A as well as UVB wave length spectra, thus providing broader protection than any other sunscreening agent.

 The TGA has been continuously monitoring the emerging scientific literature in this area and working cooperatively with international regulatory agencies to ensure that appropriate regulatory action is undertaken if any unacceptable risk of harm/toxicity is identified.
-A review on these issues was first published by the TGA in 2006, which was updated in 2009.
+A review on these issues was first published by the TGA in 2006, which was updated in 2009 and again in 2013.

 This scientific review report is limited to the review of safety concerns surrounding ZnO and TiO2 NPs present in sunscreens.
 The two main issues considered in this review are the evidence for ability of these NPs to penetrate the skin to reach viable cells and the potential toxicity exerted by them.